 There are two login nodes sip-login1 and sip-login2. sip-login1 is for use by UTHSC sponsored researchers and sip-login2 is for use by UTK sponsored researchers.
-To gain access to SIP resources three things are needed: access to a project with an account on the SIP, access to the SIP bastion host, and a UT NetID and password along with access to use one of the supported multi-factor authentications (MFA) capabilities of Duo or RSA.
+To gain access to SIP resources three things are needed: access to a project with an account on the SIP (see Projects and Accounts below), access to the SIP bastion host, and a UT NetID and password along with access to use one of the supported multi-factor authentications (MFA) capabilities of Duo or RSA.

 |ACF SIP Bastion Host Name||IP Address||Authentication Supported||File System Access|

 |ACF Login Host Name for UTK||IP Address||Authentication Supported||File System Access|

 |ACF Login Host Name for UTHSC||IP Address||Authentication Supported||File System Access|